Central processing unit: Overclocking

 Overclocking is a process of increasing the clock speed of a CPU (and other components) beyond their rated speeds.
 Increasing a component's clock rate causes it to perform more operations per second.
 Overclocking might increase CPU temperature and cause it to overheat, so most users do not overclock and leave the clock speed unchanged.
-Some versions of components (such as Intel's U version of its CPUs or Nvidia's OG GPUs) do not allow overclocking.
+Manufacturers may limit the degree to which a component can be overclocked, such as by limiting clock ratios, maximum power consumption, or both.

+Errors

+The design of some processors has become complicated enough to be difficult to fully test, and this has caused problems at large cloud providers.